-The following five components of SSSP will help ensure educational success:
+The following five components of SSSP help ensure educational success:

-- Admission: The admissions application provides the college with information about educational plans and career goals.
-It also helps the college determine your SSSP status. - 2.
-Orientation: An orientation session introduces you to the college's programs, services, academic regulations, expectations, and campus facilities; the focus is on how to succeed in college. - 3.
-Assessment: An assessment session provides you with a measurement of your current skills in reading, writing, and mathematics.
+Admission: The admissions application provides the college with information about educational plans and career goals.
+It also helps the college determine your SSSP status.

+Orientation: An orientation session introduces the student to the college's programs, services, academic regulations, expectations, and campus facilities; the focus is on how to succeed in college.

+Assessment: An assessment session provides the student with a measurement of your current skills in reading, writing, and mathematics.
 The results from these assessment tests are advisory only.
-In addition to measuring current skills, the assessment gathers "multiple measures" information about your previous academic experiences, study skills and habits, motivation and support system, and outside commitments. - 4.
-Counseling and Advisement: A counselor helps you to develop a Student Educational Plan (SEP) and select appropriate courses based on your educational objectives, assessment results, and "multiple measures" information. - 5.
-Follow up: Your counselor, on a regular basis, monitors your progress toward the attainment of your educational goal.
-The counselor also assists in reviewing, updating, or revising your educational plans.
-Your counselor may refer you to support services as necessary.
+In addition to measuring current skills, the assessment gathers "multiple measures" information about their previous academic experiences, study skills and habits, motivation and support system, and outside commitments.

+Counseling and Advisement: A counselor helps the student to develop a Student Educational Plan (SEP) and select appropriate courses based on their educational objectives, assessment results, and "multiple measures" information.

+Follow up: The student's counselor, on a regular basis, monitors their progress toward the attainment of their educational goal.
+The counselor also assists in reviewing, updating, or revising their educational plans.
+A counselor may refer a student to support services as necessary.